yitzchak/dicy/docs/options.md

 -   **Commands:** all
 -   **Command Line Interface:** `--save-events <saveEvents>`

-Save a transcript of received events to `$NAME-events.yaml`.
-This options is only available from the command line interface and is primarily used to construct tests.
+Save a transcript of received events to `$NAME-events.yaml` unless [consoleEventOutput][] is enabled.
+This options is only available from the command line interface and is primarily used to construct or provide output parsible by a client.

 ## severity